 The attached TP to the TR 37.843 proposes to add section placeholders for the remaining core and performance requirements which needs to be specified for the eAAS WI.

 It is presented for Approval.

+This is revision of the R4-1610437.